scratchfoundation/scratch-extension-docs/index.md

     device = null;
 }
 ```

-# Frequently Asked Questions
+# Sharing Extensions

+ScratchX does not host JavaScript extensions.
+Instead, we provide a way to link ScratchX to a Github-hosted JavaScript extension.
+ScratchX can also point to a Github-hosted project file (.sbx) that in turn points to a Github-hosted JavaScript (.js) file.
+This is particularly useful if you’d like to share a demo project that makes use of an experimental extension.

+The first step is to set up a [Github account](https://github.com/) if you don’t already have one, and push your JS file and/or SBX file to a [Github page](https://pages.github.com/).

+Next, paste the public URL of your JavaScript (.js) and/or project (.sbx) file into the URL generator below:

+_Need to create this for the public!_

+Clicking on this URL will open a Scratch editor with your extension and/or project data loaded from Github.
+You can now share that link with the world!

+# Developer FAQ

+##What is ScratchX?
+ScratchX is a platform that enables people to test experimental functionality built by developers for the visual programming language [Scratch](#https://scratch.mit.edu).

-####What is the Scratch Developer Program?
+##What’s the difference between Scratch and ScratchX?
-The Scratch Developer Program consists of software developers who are interested in new technical initiatives within the Scratch ecosystem.
-Members of the Scratch Developer Program gain early access to initiatives such as the Scratch Extensions project.
-Members also have access to the Scratch extension developer forum.
-####How do I join the Scratch Developer Program?
-Membership in the Scratch Developer Program is currently invite only, but will be open to new members next year.
-This program is for programmers with knowledge of Javascript.
+[Scratch](#https://scratch.mit.edu) is a programming language and online community where you can create your own interactive stories, games, and animations.
+ScratchX is a separate experimental platform built to test experimental Scratch features, also known as Experimental Extensions.
+There is no login or community component to ScratchX, and projects created within ScratchX can only be run on ScratchX.

-####What are Scratch Extensions?
+##What are Scratch Extensions?
 Scratch extensions make it possible for Scratch to interface with external hardware and information outside of the Scratch website through new blocks.
-Extensions are written in JavaScript for the online Scratch project editor.
+Extensions are written in JavaScript for the ScratchX project editor.

-####How do I create a Scratch extension?
-You can learn more about how to create a Scratch extension here: http://llk.github.io/scratch-extension-docs/
-####Why can’t I share projects that use unpublished extensions?
-Until we have an approval process in place to ensure that all extensions meet security and quality standards, it won’t be possible to “share” projects that use extensions on the Scratch website.
-You can download the project using the file menu, and send the .sb2 project file to others who can use the file menu to load it into the Scratch editor and try it out.
+##What is the difference between Experimental and Official Extensions?
+Experimental Extensions are extensions created for Scratch by the community; they are not managed or endorsed by Scratch in any way.
+Experimental Extensions can run only in the ScratchX environment.
+Official Extensions can be found and run from within Scratch 2.0 (both [online](#https://scratch.mit.edu) and [offline](#https://scratch.mit.edu/scratch2download/_) editors), accessible in the ‘More Blocks’ section of the blocks menu.

-####How can I make my extension available to everyone who uses Scratch?
+##How can I make my extension Official?
+At this time, we’re focused on building a library of Experimental Extensions on the ScratchX platform.
+We plan to work with developers over time to bring many of these Experimental Extensions into Scratch as official extensions.
+If you’d like to suggest your extension be highlighted on ScratchX, please email us at: scratch-extensions@media.mit.edu

+##What are the criteria for being added to the ScratchX library?
-We’re working on an approval process for publishing Scratch extensions.
-We’ll make an announcement on the Scratch Extensions developer forums when we’re ready to accept submissions.
-Keep in mind we’re likely to choose only one official extension per functionality (hardware, web API).
-Here are some of the criteria we’ll be using to decide whether or not to accept an extension:
+Here are some of the criteria we’ll be using to decide whether or not to add an extension to the library:

 * Security
 * Ease of Use
 * Quality (documentation, design, code)
 * Requirements (browsers, operating system, hardware, etc)
 * Content (age-appropriate, copyright infringement)

+##Where can I find example Experimental Extensions to play around with?
+We have linked to a few example extensions on the [ScratchX](#http://scratchx.org) homepage.
+We plan to highlight additional extensions in the coming months in a ScratchX library.

+##Who can make an extension?
+Developers with a [GitHub](#https://github.com) account and a knowledge of JavaScript can create and test Experimental Extensions on ScratchX.
+To learn more about how to make extensions, see our [documentation here](#writing-extensions-for-scratchx)

+##How do I create a Scratch extension?
+You can learn more about how to create a Scratch extension [in our documentation here](#sharing-extensions)

+##How do I share my Experimental Extensions?
+The easiest way to share your experimental extension is to create a scratchx.org url that points to your extension (hosted on GitHub).
+You can learn more about [sharing your extension here](#sharing-extensions).

+##Why can’t I open .sbx files in Scratch 2.0 or the offline editor?
+Experimental Extensions are extensions created for Scratch by the community and are not managed or endorsed by Scratch in any way.
+Because of this, we do not allow Experimental Extensions to run on the larger Scratch site.

-####I’m having trouble creating my extension - where can I get help?
+##I’m having trouble creating my extension - where can I get help?
-Publish your code someplace publicly viewable, like Github, and then post a link to it in the [Scratch extension developers forum](http://scratch.mit.edu/discuss/41/) asking other developers for help.
+Once you’ve published your code on Github, post a link to it in the [Scratch extension developers forum](#http://scratch.mit.edu/discuss/41/) asking other developers for help.

+##What is going to happen to the older Experimental Extension tools in Scratch 2.0?
+We plan to phase out the older Experimental Extensions platform on Scratch 2.0 at the end of November 2015.
+We encourage everyone to migrate their extensions out of Scratch 2.0 and into GitHub for use in ScratchX before November 2015.

-####How do I request new features or submit bugs?
+##How do I request new features or submit bugs?
 We would love to hear your thoughts and suggestions.
-Submit them as issues against this repository.
+Submit them as issues here on our [GitHub repository](#https://github.com/LLK/scratchx/issues).